Minto goes above and beyond obligations in Asia Pacific Partnership initiative

 For Immediate Release

-OTTAWA, MAY 19th, 2011 – As one of Canada’s most established green homebuilders, The Minto Group has been applauded by the Canadian Secretariat for the Asia Pacific Partnership (APP) on Clean Development and Climate for its significant role in the Canada-led Zero Energy Housing (ZEH) project.
+Ottawa, ON (May 19, 2011) – As one of Canada’s most established green homebuilders, The Minto Group has been applauded by the Canadian Secretariat for the Asia Pacific Partnership (APP) on Clean Development and Climate for its significant role in the Canada-led Zero Energy Housing (ZEH) project.

 The APP, which officially concluded in April, was a public-private partnership of seven countries – Canada, Australia, China, India, Japan, South Korea, and the United States – that sought to accelerate the development of clean energy technologies among Asia-Pacific countries.
 Last week, Minto’s extensive body of work, investigating the feasibility of building zero energy homes on a community scale, was reflected upon by the Climate Change International representatives of Environment Canada.